hejiepn/massive_parallel_fir_filter/docs/exercises/ex5.rst

 **2. Source texts**

 #.
-Verilog of your 1:N bus multiplexer and TL-UL irq controller (excluding any generated code)
+Verilog of your 1:N bus multiplexer and irq controller (excluding any generated code)
 #.
 HTML of the IRQ controller's CPU accessible registers
 #.
 C of the irq controller’s HAL
 #.
 C of the irq table modification functions